-An audition tape, twenty to thirty minutes in length, is required of organ and composition candidates.
-Cassettes should be labeled with the applicant's name, instrument, and works performed.
-A recent recital tape may be submitted if the program falls roughly within the repertory guidelines.
+An audition recording (CD, cassette), twenty to thirty minutes in length, is required of organ and composition candidates.
+Recordings should be labeled with the applicant's name, instrument, and works performed.
+A recent recital recording may be submitted if the program falls roughly within the repertory guidelines.